onamfc/52-for-52/README.md

 ## The Challenge

-Welcome to **52-for-52** – an ambitious journey to create 52 meaningful open source projects over the course of 52 weeks.
+Welcome to **52-for-52 open source challenge** – an ambitious journey to create 52 meaningful open source projects over the course of 52 weeks.
 Each week brings a new challenge, a new learning opportunity, and a new contribution to the developer community.

 ### Mission Statement
 > "To build momentum through consistent creation, share knowledge through open source, and contribute valuable tools that make developers' lives easier."